She’s the first female detective and the last honest cop in Acapulco

 2019 Silver Falchion Award, Best Short Story

 In the Detective Emilia Cruz mystery series, you’ll go on a gripping journey through Mexico’s drug war through the eyes of the first female police detective in Acapulco.
-Based on author Carmen Amato’s own counterdrug experience as an intelligence officer with the CIA, it’s a place where loyalty is for sale and violence comes cheap.
+Inspired by ex-CIA author Carmen Amato’s own counterdrug experiences.

 Novels